mishalturkane/paytoroast-contract/README.md

 Based on the receiver’s response:

-✅ Accept → The roast is posted (e.g., via Twitter API) and the locked amount is transferred to the receiver.
+✅ Accept → The roast is posted (paytoroast and  twitter) and the locked amount is transferred to the receiver.

 ❌ Reject → The locked amount is refunded to the original sender (roaster).